-Food should always be as delicious as this Glazed Lemon Tofu.
-It’s tangy with fresh lemon and zest, spicy with ginger and red pepper flakes, sweet with maple syrup and salty with a dash of soy sauce or tamari.
-Takes under 30 minutes to make, you don’t have to turn on the oven, and you can even make it in one pot.
-Vegan, nut-free and gluten-free.
+This Glazed Lemon Tofu is tangy with fresh lemon and zest, spicy with ginger and red pepper flakes, sweet with maple syrup and salty with a dash of soy sauce or tamari.
+It is ready in under 30 minutes, you don't have to turn on the oven, and you can even make it in one pot!

-Sticky, glazed tofu is magical.
-And there’s no tofu more magical than this Glazed Lemon Tofu.
-It has lashings of maple syrup and ginger woven through the tart, fresh lemon and it’ll more likely than not have you licking your fingers and going, ooh, yummm!
+Tofu is magical when spiced, as you already know if you make full-flavored tofu recipes like this Chilli Tofu and Air Fryer Tofu.
+This sticky Glazed lemon tofu is just as magical.
+It has lashings of maple syrup and ginger woven through the tart, fresh lemon and it'll more likely than not have you licking your fingers and going, ooh, yummm!

 This is a weeknight dish, or at least it's ostensibly so because it comes together so quickly and needs barely any prep.
 But it does does very well for weekends too when you want to spend your time doing things other than cooking but want a delicious meal nevertheless.

 It comes together in one pot, in about 30 minutes, and it tastes amazing on a bed of brown rice with nothing more than a scattering of scallions.
 And as decadent as it tastes, it's really good for you.

 It's packed with proteins, fiber and vitamins, and it has very little added oil.
 And I make it easy for you by cooking the tofu on the stovetop instead of baking it in the oven, so that saves you an added step of preheating your oven and waiting for the tofu to bake up.